Historical Markers in

 The late 19th and early 20th centuries saw Monroe County transform from an agrarian society to a resort and recreational destination.
 The natural beauty of the Pocono Mountains attracted visitors from Philadelphia and New York City, prompting the development of hotels, resorts, and vacation homes.
 Today, Monroe County continues to thrive as a popular tourist destination, offering outdoor recreational activities, historic sites, and a vibrant arts and cultural scene.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Monroe County, Pennsylvania.
+This timeline provides a concise overview of the key events in the history of Monroe County, Pennsylvania.

 • 1725 - Monroe County is formed as part of Bucks County in Pennsylvania.